jeremy21212121/cpu-gpu-monitor-deno-ts/README.md

 It will take readings every 10 seconds until receiving SIGINT (Ctrl+C), then generate a chart HTML file in the `public` directory.

 The chart shows the CPU/GPU temps over time.
 This is also storing the GPU power draw (watts), but it is not currently incorporated into the chart.

+# Licenses

+Released under the MIT license.

+Chart.min.js, used by the generated HTML charts, is also MIT licensed, copyright Chart.js contributors.

+The HTML template is based off of the Chart.js bar chart example.